JeffreyCA/spleeter-web/README.md

 * Node.js 12+ ([link](https://nodejs.org/en/download/))
 * Redis ([link](https://redis.io/))
 * ffmpeg and ffprobe ([link](https://www.ffmpeg.org/download.html))
-    * On macOS, you can install using Homebrew or MacPorts
+    * On macOS, you can install it using Homebrew or MacPorts
     * On Windows, you can follow [this guide](http://blog.gregzaal.com/how-to-install-ffmpeg-on-windows/)

 ### Instructions
 1. Set environment variables

-    **Make sure these variables are set when running all subsequent commands.**
+    **Make sure these variables are set in every terminal session prior to running the commands below.**

     ```sh
     # Unix/macOS: